 Some signs of price weakening, in contrast, are emerging in the Chinese monoammonium phosphate (MAP) market.
 This has been spurred by low downstream demand and production limits imposed by a fourth round of environmental inspections in China.
-Demand for MAP is expected to decline further during mitted to improving its competitive posithe traditional autumn slack season.
+Demand for MAP is expected to decline further during the traditional autumn slack season.

-Mixed fortunes for elemental
+Mixed fortunes for elemental phosphorus

-phosphorus Financial results from China's elemental phosphorus (yellow phosphorus) manufacturers for the first half of 2017 have revealed differing fortunes.
+Financial results from China's elemental phosphorus (vellow phosphorus) manufacturers for the first half of 2017 have revealed differing fortunes.